 Demolishing the Cloverdale Apartments, destroying working-class housing is a loss that our city cannot afford.
 But it’s better than the developer’s original 2015 plan to tear down both the Cloverdale Apartments and its sister property Ardmore Terrace and construct a tacky, high-end, “work-play” development.
 That would have completely changed the character of the neighborhood, making it look like uptown Charlotte.

-Wilson-Covington doesn’t see the community value of the rental homes they created decades ago.
+Covington-Wison doesn’t see the community value of the rental homes they have owned for decades.
 They have refused to include any affordable housing in their redevelopment plans-despite that being the pillar upon which their company was built.
 They’ve even ignored Councilmember Dan Besse’s willingness to help them secure state and local dollars in exchange for the preservation of some affordable housing units.

 The loss of the Cloverdale Apartments is a clear example of how the housing market has changed for the worse in recent years.
 Property owners are no longer content with stable investment returns.
 They want the exorbitant rents that luxury apartments with ridiculous amenities will give them.

 To combat greedy property owners, we need Councilmembers like Seattle’s Kshama Sawant, who is building a workers/tenant rights movement to check the power of the rich in Seattle.
 Behind the scene negotiations-the kind that Dan Besse engaged in are not enough.
 Winston-Salem also needs a tenants union to make sure that when Ardmore Terrace is redeveloped in the coming years it remains affordable, workforce housing.

 Let the owners know that we want to see Ardmore preserved! …Not turned into a parking lot of unaffordable housing! pic.twitter.com/dOWwIPBhXl